 It’s common for term babies to lose around 7-10% of their birth weight in their first five to seven days of life, but they generally regain it within one to two weeks.
 If this doesn’t happen, there may be a problem – get professional advice.

 Your baby is more than a week old, and has fewer than four to six wet nappies a day

-And, has fewer than four bowel movements a day (with the nappy soiled) – especially if her urine is dark yellow or has red specks, or her stools are still dark and haven’t become yellow and seedy (which happens when your milk comes in, usually on the third or fourth day).
+And, has fewer than four bowel movements a day (with the nappy soiled) – especially if the urine is dark yellow or has red specks, or their stools are still dark and haven’t become yellow and seedy (which happens when your milk comes in, usually on the third or fourth day).

 Your milk hasn’t come in after five days, and it doesn’t feel as though your breasts are filling

 Have baby’s weight checked, your breasts examined, and your health checked for possible illnesses that may cause a delay in the onset of lactation, such as diabetes, says Hough.